-"But no, on principal I am not at Arkham simply for the elevated profile."
-Harley finished.
+"But no, on principal I am not at Arkham simply for the elevated profile," Harley finished.

 Harley looked over the woman's shoulder at the warmly lit three-walled room.
 A shelf containing a variety of potted plants was set against the glass.
 Harley could see one of them blooming, an eye-catching crimson blossom.

-"Step away from the glass, Joker."
-Dr. Leland implored a patient in the opposite direction of Harley's attention, then sighed, lowering her voice back to a conversational volume.
+"Step away from the glass, Joker," Dr. Leland implored a patient in the opposite direction of Harley's attention, then sighed, lowering her voice back to a conversational volume.
 "You'll come to know the occupants pretty quickly.
 Which ones are beyond hope of reform and which ones just happened to lose their way.
-It's a fairly simple delineation in most cases."
+It's a fairly simple delineation, in most cases."

 Dr. Leland turned to see where Harley was headed.
 "Master manipulators.
 They will set a trap and have you wrapped around their finger before you know it.
 You have to continually remind yourself that you are in charge of the situation.
 You are not powerless."
 Leland watched for a moment.
 "And that one?"
 She pointed to the cell which Harley was now standing directly in front of.
-"She's the worst one."
+"She's the worst of them."

 "Who?"
 Harley turned away from Dr. Leland to peer into the cell and was startled by the breathtaking red headed woman who'd suddenly appeared on the other side of the glass.
 It was not a trick of the light; the woman's skin did, in fact, have a green tint to it.
 How odd.
 But what Harley found considerably more engrossing were her eyes.
 They shone an almost alarming shade of harlequin green, like they had been colored by an electrically charged magic marker.